 Fast forwarding to the present time, Oregon is still a good option and one of the cheapest states to open a dispensary.
 Application and licensing fees for a dispensary are $5000 in total ($250 for an application and $4,750 for a license), but they are significantly lower if you are looking to open a micro business.

-The average cost of an ounce of marijuana for recreational use in Oregon is $210.75, which is well below the national average of $326.06.
+The average cost of an ounce of marijuana for recreational use in Oregon is $210.75, well below the national average of $326.06.
 Retail sales tax is at 17% statewide, and there is an option to add 3% of sales tax locally.
-These rates are also below the national average, which is what allows retailers to maintain lower prices for their customers.
+These rates are also below the national average, allowing retailers to maintain lower prices for their customers.